-- A dropout is defined in the USDE FS032 file specifications for all student groups and also reported on the Report Card. - The USDE FS009 file specifications defines dropout reporting requirements for Students with Disabilities for the EdFacts report and the Special Education District and State Performance Profile. - Special Education will base their drop out definition on the Report Card definition as allowed by the USDE guidelines. - A student's last enrollment during the regular school year is the enrollment used to determine the home school, grade and exit code. - Include all students whose last enrollment during the regular school year was in grade 9 or higher. - $\circ$ $\;$ Do not include summer school enrollments. - $\circ$ $\;$ Do not include private school students. - "Private school student" includes non-public students enrolled to receive Special Education services and those enrolled for a class/program like CTE or Drivers Ed. - The denominator is the count of the number of students whose last regular enrollment for the school year was in grade 9 to 12 at the school/district plus the number of students from the previous year from the same school/district who were expected to enroll this school year but did not enroll in an Illinois public school district anywhere in the state. - A student is counted as a "drop out" if the last enrollment for the school year has an exit type of: - Dropped Out (SIS Exit code = 09) - Transfer to GED program (SIS Exit code = 10) - Moved, not known to be continuing (SIS Exit code = 11) - A student is also counted as a "drop out" if there is no enrollment in any district in Illinois in the reporting school year and the last enrollment for the previous school year was in grade 9 to 12 and had an exit type of: - Promotion (SIS Exit code = 05) - Retained in same grade (SIS Exit code = 12) - Change in Serving School or Full Time Equivalent (FTE) (SIS Exit code = 17)
+- A dropout is defined in the USDE FS032 file specifications for all student groups and also reported on the Report Card. - The USDE FS009 file specifications defines dropout reporting requirements for Students with Disabilities for the EdFacts report and the Special Education District and State Performance Profile. - Special Education will base their drop out definition on the Report Card definition as allowed by the USDE guidelines. - A student's last enrollment during the regular school year is the enrollment used to determine the home school, grade and exit code. - Include all students whose last enrollment during the regular school year was in grade 9 or higher. - Do not include summer school enrollments. - Do not include private school students. - "Private school student" includes non-public students enrolled to receive Special Education services and those enrolled for a class/program like CTE or Drivers Ed. - The denominator is the count of the number of students whose last regular enrollment for the school year was in grade 9 to 12 at the school/district plus the number of students from the previous year from the same school/district who were expected to enroll this school year but did not enroll in an Illinois public school district anywhere in the state. - A student is counted in the "dropout students for reporting year" group if the last enrollment for the reporting school year has an exit type of: - Dropped Out (SIS Exit code = 09) - Transfer to GED program (SIS Exit code = 10) - Moved, not known to be continuing (SIS Exit code = 11) - A student is counted in the "prior year cohort not currently enrolled" group if there is no enrollment in any district in Illinois in the reporting school year (based on fall enrollment in the Fall Enrollment and End of

-• Expulsion (SIS Exit code = 08)
+Year snapshot) and the last enrollment for the previous school year was in grade 9 to 12 and had an exit type of:

-- Exit codes for high school students are from the updated exit code on the graduation cohort table.
+- Promotion (SIS Exit code = 05) - Retained in same grade (SIS Exit code = 12) - Change in Serving School or Full Time Equivalent (FTE) (SIS Exit code = 17) - Expulsion (SIS Exit code = 08) - Exit codes for high school students are from the updated exit code on the graduation cohort table.
 This will allow districts that marked a student as dropout to change the exit code if they receive proof of a transfer. - The grade level for the students that were expected to enroll in the current school year based on the prior school year's last enrollment is the prior school year grade plus 1 capped at 12th grade. - Based on these requirements the currently active student enrollment exit codes and the effect on the dropout calculation are: